 What you’ve done last year might be very different this year.
 You are continuing to grow and gain more experience.
 Maybe you didn’t receive an award after a previous nomination, but that doesn’t mean you won’t this time.
 Give it a shot.
 You deserve it.

-For more information on this premier arts showcase, or for questions on securing your sponsorship opportunity, please contact Executive Director Liana Wheeldon at email@example.com or 587-674-1625 ext 100.
+For more information on this one-of-a-kind event, or for questions on securing your sponsorship opportunity, please contact Executive Director Liana Wheeldon at email@example.com or 587-674-1625 ext 100.

 Thanks to our champions